znsio/specmatic-documentation/documentation/soap.md

 The exact prefix name is not important.
 It's the namespace, not the prefix referring to it that matters.
 Now since the namespace has remained the same in both request payloads, the SOAP server considers both requests to be identical.

-So as a shortcut at this point in time, Qontract completely ignores the namespace, as well as the namespace prefixes, and matches the node name in the actual request payload against the node name in the contract request payload.
+So as a shortcut at this point in time, Specmatic completely ignores the namespace, as well as the namespace prefixes, and matches the node name in the actual request payload against the node name in the contract request payload.

 Take the following contract snippet: